cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 A toleration is how a pod declares that it can bypass a taint.
 It is basically a pass that will allow the pod onto any node with any taint.
 Define a deployment yaml file: podToleration.yaml with toleration as below.
-Make sure toeration matches with taint of node:microk8s-vm-w1.
+Make sure toleration matches with taint of node:microk8s-vm-w1.

 ```